Code-Institute-Submissions/Travelum/README.md

     5. Ensure that the link works and takes you to the correct page.
     6. Ensure that the button loads images when clicking the button/link.

-1. __Images__
+1. __Videos__
-    1. Ensure that images loads.
+    1. Ensure that videos loads.
-    2. Ensure that images shadow works.
+    2. Ensure that video shadow works.
     3. Ensure that correct position is coded.
-    4. Ensure that images works on all devices.
+    4. Ensure that videos works on all devices.
     5. Ensure that responsive design works.

 1. __Social Media Icons__